Wildfire smoke, air quality and your health: Protecting your physical and mental health

 In your vehicle, keep vehicle windows closed and set the ventilation system to recirculation mode.
 Depending on outdoor conditions and other factors such as the number of passengers in the vehicle, you might want to turn off recirculation mode regularly to:

-When it's hot during periods of poor air quality, overheating is more dangerous.
-Prioritize keeping cool by:
+When it's hot, keeping cool is a priority, even during periods of poor air quality.
+Avoid overheating by:

 Wearing a respirator